code-biscuits/assorted-biscuits/README.md

-# csharp-biscuits README
+# Assorted Biscuits

-Use csharp-biscuits to make css soup and spaghetti more digestible.
+Use assorted-biscuits to make css soup and spaghetti more digestible.
 Annotate ALL the end brackets!!!

 Watch the text by the end brackets to see Biscuits in action.

 ![](./example.gif)

 Note: The explosion you see is [Power Mode](https://marketplace.visualstudio.com/items?itemName=hoovercj.vscode-power-mode)

+## Supported Languages

+Assorted Biscuits is named as such because it handles multiple languages.
+This functionality is provided by Tree Sitter.

+- C
+- C#
+- Elm
+- Go
+- Java
+- JSON
+- Kotlin
+- Lua
+- PHP
+- Python
+- Rust
+- TOML
+- YAML

+We can add more as their grammars are made available via WASM.

+## Roadmap

+Until we can bring HTML, SCSS, and TS into this repo, we will continue to maintain those other extensions seperately.

 ## Warning!
 Potential Plugin Conflict